Indiani Metropolitani

 Indiani Metropolitani (Metropolitan Indians) were a small faction active in the Italian far-left protest movement during 1976 and 1977, in the so-called "Years of Lead".
 A similar approach was called Stadtindianer (urban Indians) in Germany, during the German Autumn.

 Background

-The Italian protest movement was born during the wave of protests in 1968, at the forefront of which were students, like at the University of California in Berkeley, and students and workers as in Paris in May 1968.
+The Italian protest movement was born during the wave of protests in 1968, at the forefront of which were students, like at the University of California, Berkeley, and students and workers as in Paris in May 1968.

 In Italy the 1968 student movement clashed violently with the police, and signalled the period known as "Years Of Lead" in Italy.
 Throughout the 1970s Italy was the theatre of terrorism and a climate of social and political upheaval.
 While the Red Brigades (Brigate Rosse) were a Marxist-Leninist terrorist group, Autonomia was a loose association of Marxists and anarchists.
 A figurehead was the philosopher Antonio Negri, considered the theorist of the movement, later imprisoned for suspected links with the Red Brigades and accused of having a moral responsibility for the violence associated with the Autonomists.